-The NASA TV Media Channel is available on an MPEG-2 digital C-band signal accessed via satellite AMC-6, at 72 degrees west longitude, transponder 17C, 4040 MHz, vertical polarization.
-In Alaska and Hawaii, it's available on AMC-7 at 137 degrees west longitude, transponder 18C, at 4060 MHz, horizontal polarization.
+NASA TV is carried on the Web and on an MPEG-2 digital signal accessed via satellite AMC-6, at 72 degrees west longitude, transponder 17C, 4040 MHz, vertical polarization.
+It's available in Alaska and Hawaii on AMC-7, at 137 degrees west longitude, transponder 18C, at 4060 MHz, horizontal polarization.
 A Digital Video Broadcast compliant Integrated Receiver Decoder is required for reception.
-For digital downlink information for NASA TV's Media Channel, access to NASA TV's Public Channel on the Web and a schedule of programming for Mars Reconnaissance Orbiter activities, visit www.nasa.gov/ntv.
+For NASA TV information and schedules on the Web, visit: www.nasa.gov/ntv